compose-spec/compose-spec/spec.md

 - `bind`: Used to configure additional bind options:
   - `propagation`: The propagation mode used for the bind.
   - `create_host_path`: Creates a directory at the source path on host if there is nothing present.
-    Do nothing if there is something present at the path.
+    Compose does nothing if there is something present at the path.
 This is automatically implied by short syntax for backward compatibility with `docker-compose` legacy.
   - `selinux`: The SELinux re-labeling option `z` (shared) or `Z` (private)
 - `volume`: Configures additional volume options: